Experimental investigation relating free-surface features to sub-surface turbulence: Results

+The normalized correlation, $\Cbb(z = -1.9\,\Taylor)$, for Case 1 corresponds to correlating the time series of the mean-squared surface divergence in Fig.\,\ref{fig:timeseries-struct-hor-div}a to the mean-squared horizontal divergence at \(z \approx -1.9 \,\Taylor\) in Fig.\,\ref{fig:timeseries-struct-hor-div}b with no lag between the two.
+For different depths $z$, the horizontal divergence at that depth is used to compute $\Cbb(z)$, while the time series of the mean-squared surface divergence remains the same.
+The point-to-point correlation, $\Cbbpp$, on the other hand, compares the whole surface divergence field point for point to the horizontal divergence field at a certain depth.
+For example, $\Cbbpp(z = -1.9\,\Taylor)$ for Case 2 corresponds to squaring the values in Fig.\,\ref{fig:surf_hordiv_sidebyside}d and e and correlating them to each other for all snapshots in Case 2.

-To answer a main question of this study, we finally consider how the strong correlation between surface-feature area $\Area(t)$ and MS-surface divergence $\MSbeta(t,z)$, falls off when moving away from the surface.
-The statistical investigation of \cite{aarnes2025} indicated that even the strongest vertical `bathtub' vortices attached to dimples in the DNS simulation reached considerably less than an integral scale into the deep when measured straight downwards.
-The horizontal vortices giving rise to scars were always found to lie near $z=-\Ln$, far from the bottom of the blockage layer.
-Indeed, the blockage layer is normally understood to be the lower limit of where the turbulence is significantly altered by the presence of the free surface.
-One might expect from this that the close temporal covariance of surface features and sub-surface velocity properties like the horizontal divergence would be very weak outside of the blockage layer.
+The statistical investigation in AA indicated that even the strongest vertical `bathtub' vortices attached to dimples in the DNS reached considerably less than an integral scale into the deep when measured straight downwards, and that the horizontal vortices giving rise to scars were always found to lie near the bottom of the viscous layer $z\approx -0.26\Taylor$, far from the bottom of the blockage layer.
+Indeed, the blockage layer is normally understood to comprise the volume within which the turbulence is significantly influenced by the surface.
+One might then expect the temporal connection between surface features and sub-surface velocity properties like $\beta(z)$ would be insignificant outside of the blockage layer.
 Such, however, is not the case.